56th Stryker Brigade Combat team, Headquarters Company holds change of command

-FORT INDIANTOWN GAP, Pa.-The Headquarters Company, 56th Stryker Brigade Combat Team, Pennsylvania Army National Guard held a change of command ceremony July 26, 2020 at Fort Indiantown Gap.
+The 56th Stryker Brigade Combat team, Headquarters Company, 28th Infantry Division, Pennsylvania Army National Guard, held a change-of-command ceremony July 26, 2020 at Fort Indiantown Gap, Annville, Pa.
+Spc.
+Robert Onisk presents flowers to the incoming commanders’ sister, Nia Ingrim.

-Change of command ceremonies are a tradition in the U.S. Army.
-They are used to formally pass responsibility and authority from one officer to another.

 |Date Taken: